Saint Augustine Parish Church (Baliwag): Restoration

 The Baliwag Church underwent several rehabilitation.
-The first was during the term of Fr.
-Amado Paulino.
+The first was during the term of Amado Paulino.
 His engineer, Bert Iral did the face lift, restored the rectory and the main building including the addition of the marble slabs for the departed.
 He also built the tall portico that is supported by two sturdy columns at the main door entrance.
 A small cupola was placed on top of the belfry for four giant trumpet loudspeakers.

 For the 1972 town fiesta, the "Silungan" (canopy) was restored.
-In 1979, the towering marble relief of Moses holding The Ten Commandments was added to the Church.
+In 1979, the towering marble relief of Moses holding The Ten Commandments was added to the church.
 It was unveiled and blessed on March 7, 1983, as a gift of the Town Fiesta Executive Committee under Bishop Leopoldo Arcaira, the Auxiliary Bishop of Malolos at that time in Baliwag.

 The convent refectory including the facade were restored in 1993 to its old Spanish colonial look in time for the town fiesta.
 The St. Francis of Assisi statue and the St. Augustine Multi-Purpose Parish Hall were added.

-The Balibuntal Club '94 and Parish Pastoral Council (Sangguniang Pastoral) helped built the “Galeria San Agustin”, the church museum, so that visitors can appreciate the church's treasuries and history.
+The Balibuntal Club '94 and Parish Pastoral Council (Sangguniang Pastoral) helped built the "Galeria San Agustin", the church museum, so that visitors can appreciate the church's treasuries and history.
 It was finished on May 28, 1994, by Rodrigo S. Ligon and Menchie P. Martinez.
-The Knights of Columbus, Mother Butler's Guild (Mother Marie Joseph Butler), the Adoration Chapel, and many other Parish Offices were later added to serve the religious needs of the parishioners.
+The Knights of Columbus, Mother Butler's Guild (Mother Marie Joseph Butler), the Adoration Chapel, and many other parish offices were later added to serve the religious needs of the parishioners.